spatie/laravel-uptime-monitor/README.md

 You'll find extensive documentation on https://docs.spatie.be/laravel-uptime-monitor/v1.
 It includes detailed info on how to install and use the package.

+If you're not familiar with Laravel, but still want to use our uptime monitor, take a look at the [uptime-monitor-app](https://github.com/spatie/uptime-monitor-app) repo which contains a stand alone version of this package.

 Reading the config file of this package is a good way to quickly get a feel of what `laravel-uptime-monitor` can do.
 Here's the content of the config file:

 ```php